lucckkyyy/AI_Travel_Planner/README.md

 # ✈️ AI Travel Planner
 ## 📘 Building a Full LLMOps Travel Planning Pipeline

 I built this project to go beyond basic LLM applications and understand what a complete LLMOps pipeline looks like in practice.
-Most AI projects stop at "generate a response" — this one adds real-time search, output quality evaluation, and structured observability logging, making it a production-grade system rather than a demo.
+Most AI projects stop at "generate a response"- this one adds real-time search, output quality evaluation, and structured observability logging, making it a production-grade system rather than a demo.

 The travel planner takes a destination, trip duration, and travel style, then runs a LangGraph agent that searches for current destination information, generates a detailed day-by-day itinerary, evaluates its own output quality using DeepEval, and logs every step to an ELK stack for observability.